Tim Campbell (businessman)

-Timothy Campbell MBE (born c.
-1978) is an English businessman best known as the winner of the first series of the British version of The Apprentice, a BBC TV reality show in which contestants competed to win a £100,000-a-year job working for businessman Alan Sugar.
+Timothy Anthony Campbell MBE (born 27 June 1977) is an English businessman best known as the winner of the first series of the British version of The Apprentice, a BBC TV reality show in which contestants competed to win a £100,000-a-year job working for businessman Alan Sugar.

 The Apprentice

 Campbell, a Middlesex University graduate in psychology, worked as a Senior Planner within the Strategy and Service Development (formally Marketing and Planning) directorate of London Underground before applying to appear on the show.

 Campbell appeared as a contestant in series 1 of The Apprentice in February 2005 and was hired by Sir Alan Sugar in the final episode, screened in May 2005.
-Campbell was project manager for his team twice in the show in weeks 1 and 4.
+Campbell was the project manager for his team twice in the show in weeks 1 and 4.

 An hour-long documentary about Campbell's first year in his new job, entitled The Apprentice: Tim in the Firing Line, was aired on 19 February 2006, a few days before the launch of series 2.

 Campbell replaced Claude Littner as Lord Sugar's aide for the show's 16th series due to injuries sustained by Littner as a result of a cycling accident.
-In 2023, after Littner suffered further medical issues, Campbell also replaced him in the 17th series from episode 2 through episode 10.
+In 2023, after Littner suffered further medical issues, Campbell also replaced him in the 17th series from episode 2 through to episode 10.
+In 2024, he continued as Lord Sugar's aide for the 18th series.
+He has remained as Lord Sugar's aide for the 19th series currently being aired.